Crows (manga)

-An action-adventure video game by Bandai Namco Games for PlayStation 4 titled Crows: Burning Edge was released on October 27, 2016.
-It sold 9,574 units in its first week of release.

 Plot

 The story begins when Harumichi Bōya transfers into the second year at Suzuran High School.
 Suzuran is notorious for its delinquent students who are nicknamed 'Crows' because of their dark uniforms and inauspicious nature.
 Quickly enough Bōya meets a group centered around Hiromi Kirishima who are trying to challenge the school boss Hideto Bandō.
 From there the story follows the exploits of Suzuran students and the teen-aged delinquents of various surrounding schools and gangs.